Nestea Logo

 Nestea Logo 1989

-By 1991, Nestlé teamed up with Coca-Cola in Beverage Partners Worldwide (BPW) to work on Nesti Tea.
+By 1991, Nestlé had teamed up with Coca-Cola through Beverage Partners Worldwide (BPW) to develop Nesti Tea.
 Coca-Cola oversaw the bottling and distribution of the drink in 52 countries, which made adjustments to the brand’s advertising and logo.

-The name Nesti was written at an angle, which showed the new start and active promotion of the drink in the world.
+The name Nesti was written at an angle, which signified a new start and the active promotion of the drink worldwide.
 The letter N again gained a top line, linking the brand to Nestlé and indicating patronage of the corporation.
-A roundness was added to the letters, a hint of the mild taste of the product.
+A roundness was added to the letters, hinting at the product’s mild taste.
 The tea leaves that appeared in the last version of the logo have moved above the lettering and ‘grew’ over the S. They were pointed upward, increasing the association with the delicate three-leafed tea tops.
 The traced white veins freshened them up.
 The composition created an impression of liveliness, freshness, and youthfulness.

 1997 – 2003